 These products are also extremely unlikely to cause a drug test failure – however, it is possible due to the minute trace amounts of THC.
 If you’re concerned about failing a drug test while using CBD, you should look for products that are made from CBD isolates or broad-spectrum extracts.
 This is the only way to guarantee CBD products that are THC-free.

+Tricky question: What dose of CBD should you use?
 The correct CBD dose can vary significantly from one person to the next.
 The range of doses is usually between 5 milligrams per day up to 150 milligrams per day or more.
 Use a CBD oil dosage calculator to help you find the ideal dose for your weight.

 When you first start using CBD, we recommend you start with the lowest dose for your weight and increase gradually over the next few days or weeks.
 If you are trying to treat a symptom, you will often know right away when you’ve reached the correct dose because you will feel your symptoms improving.
 Other times the CBD benefits can take up to several weeks.